krcb197/PeakRDL-python/docs/generated_package.rst

         Args:
             addr: Address to write to
             width: Width of the register in bits
-            accesswidth: Minimium access width of the register in bits
+            accesswidth: Minimum access width of the register in bits
             data: value to be written to the register

         Returns: